Attention-Deficit/Hyperactivity Disorder In Adults

 3. Environmental modifications – both physical and social environment – to enhance daily functioning.

-In general, therapy for Adult ADD / ADHD takes a different approach by first interpreting behaviors in the context of the neurological disorder.
-For example, being chronically late could be viewed as resistive or oppositional behavior, but for individuals with ADD, it is more simply a time management issue stemming from ADD symptoms.
-A history of angry outbursts in non-ADD adults might typically lead to an exploration of psychological causes such as early childhood experiences that contributed to the excessive anger.
-For adults with ADD, the cause is typically neurobiological.
+In general, therapy for Adult ADHD takes a different approach by first interpreting behaviors in the context of the neurological disorder.
+For example, being chronically late could be viewed as resistive or oppositional behavior, but for individuals with ADHD, it is more simply a time management issue stemming from ADHD symptoms.
+A history of angry outbursts in non-ADHD adults might typically lead to an exploration of psychological causes such as early childhood experiences that contributed to the excessive anger.
+For adults with ADHD, the cause is typically neurobiological.
 Another example is low motivation and disorganization.
-These can be symptoms of depression, including in adults with ADD, but they could also be caused by the neurobiological issues of ADD and not from depression.
+These can be symptoms of depression, including in adults with ADHD, but they could also be caused by the neurobiological issues of ADHD and not from depression.